falko-buschke/biodiversity-offsets-neutral-theory/README.md

-# biodiversity-offsets-neutral-theory
+# Biodiversity offsets an neutral theory

-R code for a ecological simulation of biodiversity offsets using neutral theory
+The following repository contains R code for a ecological simulation of biodiversity offsets using neutral theory.

+Any queries can be directed to `falko.buschke@gmail.com`